robseb/rsyocto/README.md

 ![Alt text](doc/symbols/rsYoctoRequieredBuildingSteps.jpg?raw=true "rsYocto requiered building steps") **Required Build Flow to create rsYocto**

-This illustration shows my procedure and the required complexity to create *rsYocto*.
+This illustration shows my development procedure and the required complexity to create *rsYocto*.
 With this project I want to give other developers a fully functional system to reduce their development effort.

+Also is the `rsyoctoMakingSDscript` recognizable, that on a running CentOS-Computer **put all components, like the rootFs, Bootloaders or own applications, together to create a bootable image file**.
+This tool allows developer to do decent parts within a simple step, that were only possible previously with the Yocto project itself.

+### How to get started with requiered Bootloader creation with the Intel Embedded Development Suite (EDS)?

+To show how to **map FPGA I/O Pins with HPS Hard IP components, like I²C- or CAN-Bus,** I wrote [**this step by step guide**](https://github.com/robseb/HPS2FPGAmapping).
+Here is also a **description of the development of all necessary bootloader and a bootloader script  Intel Embedded Development Suite (EDS)**.

+### How to get started with the Yocto Project for Intel SoC-FPGAs?
+Inside my forked [meta-altera BSP layer](https://github.com/robseb/meta-altera) I describe in details how to get started with the Yocto project for *Intel SoC-FPGAs*.

+Also I published a Yocto project [*meta layer (meta-rstools)*](https://github.com/robseb/meta-rstools) to bring **tools to update the FPGA configuration with the running Linux and to interact with simple command with the FPGA fabric.**

+### Example of the usage of the *rsYocto*-building script to add own components to a *rsYocto*
+This is shown within my "[maping FPGA I/O Pins with HPS Hard IP components](https://github.com/robseb/HPS2FPGAmapping)"-guide as well.

 <br>